southernspice/Posts/README.md

 posts - either by evenID or oddID.
 Go ahead and play with those buttons - once you are done, you can click on `getAllPosts` to get back to the original 100 posts.

+To watch and see the full functionality of the app, go ahead and check out the gif at the top of the README.
+This is how your app should behave once you have installed all the dependencies and ran the server and client apps.

+Thanks for reading!